Requirements and Recommendations

 - Letter of recommendation

-- UF’s combined BA/MA application form
+- UF’s combination BA/MA application form (PDF)

-- Criminology’s BA/MA application form
+- Criminology’s BA/MA application form (PDF)

-Once admitted into the BA/MA program, students are required to complete 12 graduate credit hours for the combined degree before graduation.
+Once admitted into the BA/MA program, students are required to complete 12 graduate credit hours for the combination degree before graduation.
 Six of the 12 credits must be the required CLS courses of Seminar in Criminology (CCJ 6920) and Research Methods in Crime, Law and Justice (CCJ 6705).
 The remaining 6 graduate credits are based on the student’s interests.
 See a listing of graduate courses on our web site.
-Again, keep in mind that acceptance into the combined BA/MA program does not mean automatic admittance into the Master’s program upon graduation.
+Again, keep in mind that acceptance into the combination BA/MA program does not mean automatic admittance into the Master’s program upon graduation.
 The student must still take the GRE and submit an admission application for graduate study in Criminology and Law.

 Model Plan of Study for BA/MA Program